Traveling with $10,000 Cash

 The attorneys at Sammis Law Firm can help you file a verified claim to contest the seizure during the civil asset forfeiture proceeding.

-If you are an attorney with a currency seizure case anywhere in the United States, we can co-counsel with you on the case.
+If you are an attorney with a currency seizure case anywhere in the United States, we can co-counsel with you.
 Act quickly because strict and unforgiving deadlines are imposed in these cases.

-An attorney can help you obtain the video surveillance from the airport which will show how the detention occurred and if the money seized was properly counted and noted on the currency inventory sheet.
+An attorney can help you obtain the video surveillance from the airport, showing how the detention occurred and if the money seized was properly counted and noted on the currency inventory sheet.

 Attorneys for Seizures of $10,000 in Tampa, FL